openharmony/docs/en/device-dev/porting/transplant-smallchip-drive-oom.md

 ![](figure/hdf_wifi.png)

-As shown in  [Figure 1](#fig155920160203), the left part manages Wi-Fi devices, and the right part manages WLAN traffic.
+As shown in  [Figure 1](#fig155920160203), the part on the left manages WLAN devices, and the part on the right manages WLAN traffic.
 The HDF WLAN framework abstracts these two parts.
 The porting process of the driver can be considered as the implementation of the APIs required by the two parts.
 These APIs are described as follows:

 <a name="table1349145511213"></a>
 <table><thead align="left"><tr id="row867115517211"><th class="cellrowborder" valign="top" width="17.28172817281728%" id="mcps1.1.4.1.1"><p id="p667255120"><a name="p667255120"></a><a name="p667255120"></a>API</p>